michael-lazar/jetforce/README.md

 #### TLS Client Certificates

 There are currently no plans to support transient self-signed client certificates.
-This is due to a techinical limitation of the python standand library's ``ssl`` module, which is described in detail [here](https://portal.mozz.us/?url=gemini%3A%2F%2Fmozz.us%2Fjournal%2F2019-08-21.txt).
+This is due to a techinical limitation of the python standard library's ``ssl`` module, which is described in detail [here](https://portal.mozz.us/?url=gemini%3A%2F%2Fmozz.us%2Fjournal%2F2019-08-21.txt).